Viva-Games/Viva-Analytics-Tool/README.md

 - To log this event, use {NameOfEvent}.Track() in the desired part of your code, providing the necessary parameters.

 ### Common Parameters

+To add common parameters, modify the "FirebaseAnalytics.cs" script (there are comments to help you).
+All you need is a key or name for the parameter and the value.
+These values are usually the player's level, or hours played, or something similar.
+Therefore, it is recommended to store these values in some way (PlayerPrefs, JSON...) to update them during the game flow and to reflect this update in every event.